lsu-ub-uu/cora-datadevelopment/docs/outputs_import.md

   - role/roleTerm <- aut | edt | `roles/role/marcCode`
   - orcid
   - lokalt id
     ❓Can we ignore birthYear and deathYear in the migration?
+Possibly needs to be added to publication model in Cora.
+No decision yet.
   - affiliations <- `organisations/organisation` ,

     - organisation (link to migrated record) <- `organisation/organisationId`